xiaoronglv/CKAD-exercises/d.configuration.md

 </p>
 </details>

-**Create a Pod named 'consumer' with the image 'nginx' in the namespace 'secret-ops', and consume the Secret as Volume.
-Mount the Secret as Volume to the path `/var/app`` with read-only access.
+**Create a Pod named 'consumer' with the image 'nginx' in the namespace `secret-ops`, and consume the Secret as Volume.
+Mount the Secret as Volume to the path `/var/app` with read-only access.
 Open an interactive shell to the Pod, and render the contents of the file.**

 <details><summary>show</summary>
 <p>